The way you use your time is the way you live your life.

-Finding time to use lists wisely and well can be challenging.
+Finding time to use your lists wisely and well can be challenging.
 In large part, I think that’s because we allow our lists to become our masters, rather than vice versa.

 How many of you have To Do Lists that are more depressing and guilt-provoking than useful to you?
 I bet if you were sitting with me right now, you’d be vigorously nodding “Yes!”

 That’s why I was so pleased to read David Allen’s article last week titled “Why ‘List’ is a Dirty Word.”
 It was featured in his Productive Living e-zine, as well as on his GTD Blog.
 In this article he zeroes in on some of the biggest problems with lists, and offers some very practical tips for addressing them.
-What’s challenging about lists?

-1) They’re hard work and/or 2) They’re scary and/or 3) They’re disappointing.
+1) They’re hard work and/or

 That’s how David sums it up, and I agree.
 The paradox of lists is that: